 It is not every day you find a winery in the mountains of New England.
 Seven Birches Winery is a boutique winery located at RiverWalk Resort at Loon Mountain.
 Using grapes grown around the world and locally in New Hampshire, you’ll find a large variety of white, red, and everything in between wines.
 Sign up for a wine tour or taste testing or both and discover delicious wine in the Western White Mountains.
 Their ‘Meet the Winemakers’ tour is for anyone interesting learning all about the production process, and of course sampling the goods.
 Seven Birches is open to the public for wine tasting, shopping, and gathering.

 If making wine was not enough, Seven Birches Winery started dipping their toes into making hard cider as well in 2020.
-Fermented naturally using locally sourced apples, Rhythm Handcrafted Beverages currently offers a variety of hard apple cider flavors including Blood Orange, Lemon-Lime, Spiced, Honey and more.
+Fermented naturally using locally sourced apples, Rhythm Cider currently offers a variety of hard apple cider flavors including Blood Orange, Lemon-Lime, Spiced, Honey and more.
 The Blueberry Hard Apple Cider is fermented with fresh-press apple juice along with fresh whole blueberries.
 The Heirloom Cider is barrel-aged, done dry, almost champagne-like, and seasonal so get it before it is gone.
-Rhythm Studio is located next to the Atrium Wine Bar in the Lincoln Village Shops and has expanded their offerings!
-You can also try their locally sourced and produced hard seltzers, meads, wine slushies, fruit wines and more.
+Rhythm Cider is located in the Lincoln Village Shops.

 The Gypsy Café on Main Street in Lincoln is a favorite amongst the locals.
 Co-owned by award-winning chef, Dan Duris, the Gypsy features food from around the world.
 While the food is delicious, many people come to the Gypsy just for the drinks as they are some of the best in the Western White Mountains.
 Their margaritas made with fresh, homemade lemon and lime sour mix are legendary.
 The drink menu also includes a variety of specialty martinis and other cocktails.